 Dues help our organization run.
 They support the resources it takes to advocate for well supported schools and defend member’s rights and interests.
-Our union will be a part of ChiACTS, Local 4343, IFT and AFT, all of which work to promote what we need to best serve our students.
+Our union will be a part of CTU-ACTS, IFT and AFT, all of which work to promote what we need to best serve our students.
 Dues support this work.

 Dues are not required until we vote on a contract that we negotiate, but educators can voluntarily pay dues at any time.
-Currently, Chicago ACTS “full” dues are $693.52 a year.
-Members making under $42,000 per year pay “half” dues.
+Currently, “full” dues for charter educators are $717.85 a year.
+Members making under $42,000 per year pay “half” dues and there are additional accommodations for part time staff.
 Increases in dues rates are approved by members.

 Are other charter schools in Chicago unionized?
 What union would we be joining?

 Yes!
-Currently 32 schools or about a quarter of all charter schools in the city of Chicago have a union, including the UNO Charter School Network and Urban Prep.
+Currently 34 schools or about a quarter of all charter schools in the city of Chicago have a union, including the Acero (formerly UNO) Charter School Network and Urban Prep.

-UNE is proud to join the effort of teachers and staff at charter schools in the city of Chicago to elevate the voice of educators in school decision-making, led by Chicago ACTS, the Alliance of Charter Teachers & Staff, Local 4343.
-In forming our union, we are joining Chicago ACTS, and standing in solidarity with our brothers and sisters of the Chicago Teachers Union, the Illinois Federation of Teachers, and the American Federation of Teachers, in the fight for the schools our students deserve.
+UNE is proud to join the effort of teachers and staff at charter schools in the city of Chicago to elevate the voice of educators in school decision-making, led by CTU-ACTS, a division of the Chicago Teachers Union.
+In forming our union, we are joining CTU-ACTS, and are standing in solidarity with our brothers and sisters of the Illinois Federation of Teachers, and the American Federation of Teachers, in the fight for the schools our students deserve.